SophieDufrane/celebrateit-platform/README.md

 CelebrateIt follows a decoupled architecture, separating the backend and frontend into two distinct layers:

 - **Backend**: Built with Django REST Framework (DRF), the backend exposes a RESTful API.
-It handles authentication, user profiles, nominations, recognitions, comments, likes, and tag/category logic.
+It handles authentication, user profiles, nominations, recognitions, comments, likes, tag/category and department logic.
 The API returns JSON responses that can be consumed by any client.
 - **Frontend**: Developed using React, the frontend interacts with the API via `axios`.
 It handles routing with React Router, manages state locally (with hooks), and presents a dynamic interface to the user.
 - **Data Flow**: React fetches data from DRF endpoints and displays it based on the user's interactions.
 Forms (e.g. create/edit nomination) submit data back to the API to update the database.
 - **Authentication**: User sessions and permissions are managed via Django Allauth and token-based headers on the frontend.